charmed-hpc/.github/CONTRIBUTING.md

 __Ask first__ before embarking on any __significant__ pull request such as implementing new features, refactoring methods, or incorporating new libraries;
-otherwise, you risk spending a lot of time working on something that the Charmed HPC core developers may not want to merge into the the Slurm charms!
+otherwise, you risk spending a lot of time working on something that the Charmed HPC core developers may not want to merge!
 For trivial changes, or contributions that do not require a large amount of time, you can go ahead and open a pull request.

-Adhering to the following process is the best way to get your contribution accepted into the Slurm charms:
+Adhering to the following process is the best way to get your contribution accepted:

-1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork, and configure the remotes:
+1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork, and configure the remotes (example using the slurm-charms repo):

    ```bash
    # Clone your fork of the repo into the current directory